-2. Return to School in Accordance with Public Health Guidance without fever-reducing medication; AND 3.
-Improvement of other symptoms
+2. Return to School in Accordance with Public Health Guidance without fever-reducing medication; AND

 Individuals who test positive for COVID-19 or who have COVID-19 symptoms should only return to school in accordance with current public health guidelines.
 Currently, ISBE and IDPH require the following: